 Phuket town is also a thriving Thai port town and there are lots of things to see and do.
 Phuket Town has some great places to stay that are ideal for meeting other travelers.

-Stay in Phuket Town if you like towns want an authentic place with real charm; you are first-timers; you are a history lover and a foodie; are an independent or budget traveler, traveling alone; you don’t mind away from the beaches;
+Stay in Phuket Town if you like towns want an authentic place with real charm; you are first-timers; you are a history lover and a foodie; are an independent or budget traveler, traveling alone; you don’t mind a short commute to the beaches;

 Best places to stay in Phuket Old Town for first-timers: